 How to use this standard

-One of the best ways to use the Application Security Verification Standard is to use it as blueprint create a Secure Coding Checklist specific to your application, platform or organization.
+One of the best ways to use the Application Security Verification Standard is to use it as a blueprint for creating a Secure Coding Checklist specific to your application, platform, or organization.
 Tailoring the ASVS to your use cases will increase the focus on the security requirements that are most important to your projects and environments.

 Level 1: Opportunistic

-An application achieves ASVS Level 1 (or Opportunistic) if it adequately defends against application security vulnerabilities that are easy to discover, and included in the OWASP Top 10 and other similar checklists.
+An application achieves ASVS Level 1 (or Opportunistic) if it adequately defends against application security vulnerabilities that are easy to discover, and are included in the OWASP Top 10 and other similar checklists.

-Level 1 is typically appropriate for applications where low confidence in the correct use of security controls is required, or to provide a quick analysis of a fleet of enterprise applications, or assisting in developing a prioritized list of security requirements as part of a multi-phase effort.
-Level 1 controls can be ensured either automatically by tools or simply manually without access to source code.
-We consider Level 1 the minimum required for all applications.
+Level 1 is typically appropriate for low risk applications, or to provide a quick analysis for large portfolios of software.
+It is also a good approach for developing a prioritized list of security requirements as part of a multi-phase effort.
+Level 1 controls can be verified either automatically with tools or manually without access to source code.
+Level 1 is the minimum required for all applications.

 Threats to the application will most likely be from attackers who are using simple and low effort techniques to identify easy-to-find and easy-to-exploit vulnerabilities.
-This is in contrast to a determined attacker who will spend focused energy to specifically target the application.
+This is in contrast to a determined attacker who will spend focused energy specifically targeting the application.
 If data processed by your application has high value, you would rarely want to stop at a Level 1 review.

 Level 2: Standard

-An application achieves ASVS Level 2 (or Standard) if it adequately defends against most of the risks associated with software today.
+An application achieves ASVS Level 2 (or Standard) if it adequately defends against most of the common vulnerabilities associated with software today.

 Level 2 ensures that security controls are in place, effective, and used within the application.
 Level 2 is typically appropriate for applications that handle significant business-to-business transactions, including those that process healthcare information, implement business-critical or sensitive functions, or process other sensitive assets.